- What is Metabolic Syndrome?

 Metabolic Syndrome Prevention

-At Vital Living Healthcare, prevention is a central focus—aimed at identifying risk factors early and empowering patients to take proactive steps before metabolic dysfunction becomes a diagnosable condition.
+At Vital Living Healthcare, prevention is a central focus aimed at identifying risk factors early to reduce metabolic dysfunction.
 Prevention strategies include:

 - Education and accountability: Regular follow-ups and patient-provider conversations ensure that individuals understand their health data and feel supported in making meaningful changes.
 Accountability is built into the process through goal setting, habit tracking, and personalized coaching.